16

 On television, the myth lurks in series like Penny Dreadful or episodes of Black Mirror that explore the moral responsibilities of science.
 In an age of artificial intelligence, transhumanism, and digital isolation, the tale of a creature longing for love and recognition has never felt more relevant than today.

-Frankenstein (2025) by Guillermo del Toro, coming out on Netflix on November 7th, 2025.
+Frankenstein (2025) by Guillermo del Toro, available on Netflix.